Abhi4012/yolov4_real_time_object_detecion/README.md

  - we will create a requirements.txt for required library which is we will use for this project.
  - models are - we can use yolov1, yolov2, yolov3, yolov4, yolov5.
  - nowadays these all models are use for object detection
+ - we will use yoloV4 model.
- - by using this model we will do own task like - person detection, vehicle detection etc.
+ - by using this model we can do own task like - person detection, vehicle detection etc.

 ## What specific steps would you take to detect each object in the image?
 - There is some steps
- - pip install pymupdf
- - import fitz
+ - first we will install all library which is located in requirements.txt
+ - *pdf_process* -  In this file i write code for extracting all links from pdf file and by using request library i download all images from links.
+ - *main.py* - i write code in this file for real-time object detection.
+I have use some library in this
  - By using this we can extract Text, images, Extracting Links from Page
  - fitz library is specifically designed for working with PDF documents
  - aslo we can use *request* library for extracting  images form web.
  - The fitz library is a Python binding for the MuPDF library, and it is commonly used for working with PDF documents

-#### import subprocess
+#### import request
- - This code is using the subprocess module to run the wget command in a loop for each link in the page_links list.
-The purpose is to download images from the specified links using the wget utility.
+ - The requests module in Python is a popular HTTP library that allows you to send HTTP requests and handle the responses easily

 ## Import necessary library
-*import cv2* - Open Source Computer Vision Library (OpenCV for image processing) *import numpy as np* - NumPy for numerical operations *import time* - Time for measuring execution time *import os* - OS is used for interacting with the operating system *import matplotlib.pyplot as plt* - visulization tools in python library *from google.colab.patches import cv2_imshow* - For displaying images in Google Colab
+*import cv2* - Open Source Computer Vision Library (OpenCV for image processing) *import numpy as np* - NumPy for numerical operation.
+*import matplotlib.pyplot as plt* - visulization tools in python library *numpy*
+*matplotlib*
+*PyMuPDF*
+*requests*
+*Pillow*
+*mplcursors*
+*io*

 ## we will use pretrained model YOLOv4 for object detection